University of Arkansas-Fort Smith

 - UA Fort Smith is a unique regional university.
 The institution will raise the education achievement level by providing high quality baccalaureate, associate, and certificate programs and a wide range of credit and noncredit educational services for its six-county Western Arkansas service area.
 Education and training services designed to meet the workforce education and retraining needs of business and industry throughout the region are a direct support responsibility of UA Fort Smith.

-- The teacher population of 295 teachers has declined by 33% over five years.
+- The teacher population of 295 teachers has stayed relatively flat over five years.

 |University of Arkansas-Fort Smith||(AR) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 |Total Enrollment||6,830 students||1,650 students|